TOMATO PLANT DISEASES, PESTS, AND PROBLEMSTroubleshoot common problems with tomato plants

 HOLES IN LEAVES AND SUDDEN DEFOLIATION

-This can be caused by hornworms, the larvae of sphinx moths.
+This can be caused by hornworms, the larvae of five-spotted hawk moths.
 These large caterpillars 3-4 inches long can consume a large quantity of leaves and stems, decimating an entire plant in a short amount of time.

 - Hand pick and dispose of the worms.